About

 Since therapists have different styles, I’d like to share more about how I approach counseling.

-I start out by asking about what brings someone in and what they are hoping to get out of counseling.
+I often start out by asking about what brings someone in and what they are hoping to get out of counseling.
 In the first few sessions I’ll ask you questions about your life and your goals, and we’ll create a plan for our sessions moving forward.

 As we continue working together, your feedback will help us make adjustments as we go.